I frequently use wheat flour to make pancakes.

 For example, why would one consider using bone char to refine sugar?

 Maybe because it allows to cut back on costs.
 And believe it or not, people also question wheat flour for that same reason.

 Does Wheat Flour Use Bone Char?

-It’s also worth mentioning that oxygen (or air) is an inorganic oxidant but does not come listed on a label (usually).
+Oxygen (or air) is also an inorganic oxidant but is not listed on labels (usually).

-Anyway, the reason why wheat flour is most likely to be vegan by containing those ingredients is that they react strongly to organic matter.
-Adding animal products to the mix would make them less effective, and thus increase production costs.
+The reason wheat flour is most likely to be vegan by having those elements is that they react strongly to organic matter.
+In other words, the addition of animal products would make them less effective, and thus increase production costs.